Is Dental Implant Painful? Dental Implant Procedure

 If you have an endosteal implant:

-An oral surgeon will cut the gum, exposing the jawbone underneath.
+1. An oral surgeon will cut the gum, exposing the jawbone underneath.

-Holes will be drilled deep into the bone, where the implant post will be inserted.
+2. Holes will be drilled deep into the bone, where the implant post will be inserted.

-If you choose, a temporary, removable denture can be placed over the hole, for aesthetic purposes, until the permanent tooth can be attached to the implant.
+3. If you choose, a temporary, removable denture can be placed over the hole, for aesthetic purposes, until the permanent tooth can be attached to the implant.

-If you have a subperiosteal implant, your jawbone won’t be drilled, and the implant post will be placed on or above the bone.
+4. If you have a subperiosteal implant, your jawbone won’t be drilled, and the implant post will be placed on or above the bone.

-No matter which type of implant you receive, you can expect to feel some discomfort and swelling afterwards.
+No matter which type of implant you receive, you can expect to feel some discomfort and swelling afterward.
 This may last for several days.
 Most people find that they can resume their daily activities the day after a dental implant has been placed.

 • Osseointegration